 4.4.
 Release Profile study

-The release profiles are related to the amounts of peptide (ng) released from 100 mg of carriers; in the case of PLGA/hTGF-β1 (Figure 6a), a typical biphasic delivery profile was observed, with an initial burst release followed by a more controlled secondary release phase.
+The release profiles are related to the amounts of peptide (ng) released from 100 mg of carriers.
+In the case of PLGA/hTGF-β1 (Figure 6a), a typical biphasic delivery profile was observed, with an initial burst release followed by a more controlled secondary release phase.
 The burst release of 35 ng was followed by a sustained release of about 40/50 ng/day for the following 9/10 days; the first asymptote was reached at about day 11 and 12, then, a further drug release of about 20 ng/day was observed for the following 25 days.
 The initial burst effect could represent the release of the growth factor entrapped on the surface of the carrier, while the drug delivery during the second phase of release (after Day 13) likely results from polymer degradation, a typical characteristic of these PLGA systems (Siepmann and Siepmann, 2008).

 In the case of hGDF-5 loaded carriers, loading of 3.2 g/g (high-MW PLGA 50:50) and 2.3 g/g (low MW PLA), respectively, provided similar release profile over 25 days into α-MEM medium at 37°C (Figure 6b), ensuring about 1.5 ng/mL released each day for the first 25 days.
 This linear release profile with the absence of burst effect may result from the different nature of growth factor or its lower amount loaded (about 1/3 with respect to the loaded hTGF-1).
-Moreover, despite the larger hydrophobicity of PLA/hGDF-5 carriers with respect to the PLGA(hGDF-5 ones, they showed a similar profile; this behavior must be explained taking into account the different carriers sizes of about 2 m for PLGA and of 0.2 m for PLA.
-It is also worth of note that the inactive hGDF-5 epitope loaded in the PLA carriers has no effect with regards the release study .
+Moreover, despite the larger hydrophobicity of PLA/hGDF-5 carriers with respect to the PLGA/hGDF-5 ones, they showed a similar profile; this behavior likely due to the different carrier sizes of about 2 m for PLGA and of 0.2 m for PLA.
+It is also worth of note that the inactive hGDF-5 epitope loaded in the PLA carriers has no effect with regards the release study. .

 4.5.
 Cytotoxicity studies

 The cytotoxicity of carriers was determined using CHO-K1 cells.
-Cells were incubated for 24 and 48h using 10g/uL, 5g/uL, 2.50g/uL and 1.25g/uL concentrations of carriers (unloaded and loaded with growth factors, Figure 7) and their viability was analyzed using MTT assay.
+Cells were incubated for 24 and 48h using 10g/uL, 5g/uL, 2.50g/uL and 1.25g/uL concentrations of carriers (unloaded and loaded with growth factors, Figure 7) and their viability was analyzed using MTT.
 Carriers were designed with different loadings to be enclosed within a 3D environment and commit stem cells towards a specific phenotype, the concentrations were selected according to the amounts required within the 3D environment (Trucillo et al., 2019).